How Technology Helps Insurers Prevent Thermonuclear Verdicts

 “Plaintiff’s lawyers have become adept at utilizing the threat of a nuclear verdict to change the landscape of or attempt to change the landscape of the claim.”

 Having an awareness of factors driving these jury awards will become crucial for insurers seeking to navigate this landscape outlined by Minervini.
-The rise in severity of car accidents reflects a merging of forces that are redefining commercial litigation.
+The rising severity of car accidents reflects a convergence of forces redefining commercial litigation.

 Why Nuclear Verdicts Are Going Viral